WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

 ![Quectel BG95M3 with NimbeLink Skywire click board](images/modem-skywire-click.jpg)

 Start by connecting the necessary jumpers for communication between the Meadow device and the cell module.
-Then make the necessary connections to supply and turn on the cell module.
+Then make the necessary connections to supply and enable the cell module.
 Finally, connect an antenna to the click board.

 ### Setting up Quectel BG95-M3 using a Meadow F7v2 Feather